-Docents assist Dickerson Park Zoo’s Education Department in several capacities on the zoo grounds and in the community with outreach programming.
-These “volunteer teachers” share their knowledge of the Zoo and support the zoo’s conservation education mission.
+Docents assist Friends of the Zoo’s Conservation Education Department staff in several capacities on the zoo grounds and in the community with outreach programming.
+These “volunteer teachers” share their knowledge of the zoo and support the zoo’s conservation education mission.
 Docents may be stationed on the zoo grounds to enhance our guests’ zoo visit and help make a connection to nature.
-Docents may also become an educator in our outreach programming for schools and organizations or assist with various Z.E.B.R.A. classes.
+Docents may also become an educator in our outreach programming for schools and organizations or assist with Z.E.B.R.A. classes.

-Zoo Ambassadors are enthusiastic and people-oriented volunteers who supplement zoo staff and interact with the public during special events and throughout the summer season.
+Zoo Ambassadors are enthusiastic, people-oriented volunteers who supplement zoo staffing and interact with guests during events and throughout the summer season.
 When the zoo hosts an event, it is almost entirely staffed by volunteers.
-During events Zoo Ambassadors assist at the admission gate, sell or serve concessions and staff activity areas.
-Throughout the main season, Ambassadors host company picnics and assist zoo staff by monitoring animal feeding stations, selling Friends of the Zoo memberships and offering hands-on biofact encounters.
+During events, Zoo Ambassadors assist at admissions, sell or serve concessions and staff activity areas.
+Throughout the main season, Ambassadors also help host after-hours company picnics and assist zoo staff by monitoring animal feeding stations, selling tickets at the train station, selling Friends of the Zoo memberships and interacting with guests.

 The Zoo Ambassador program is open to anyone 18 and older (for some events, volunteers must be 21 years old).
 Most events are on Saturdays, with a few on weekday evenings or Sunday.
-Volunteering as an Ambassador involves walking throughout the zoo grounds and other physical tasks appropriate to the event or activity.
-Print an application to be a volunteer (PDF).
+Volunteering as an Ambassador involves walking throughout the zoo grounds and other physical tasks appropriate to the event or activity. .

 Youth Volunteer Opportunities